-We are pleased to announce the keynote speaker for Slow Meat, Allan Savory, a Zimbabwean biologist, farmer, soldier, exile, environmentalist, and winner of the 2003 Banksia International Award and the 2010 Buckminster Fuller Challenge.
+The keynote speaker for Slow Meat 2014 was Allan Savory, a Zimbabwean biologist, farmer, soldier, exile, environmentalist, and winner of the 2003 Banksia International Award and the 2010 Buckminster Fuller Challenge.
 He is the originator of holistic management.
-Savory will deliver his keynote address at 5:00 PM on Friday, June 20, 2014.
-Following the keynote, we will gather for a celebration of delicious food and community that reflect Slow Meat's goal of better meat, less.
-We will honor Colorado bison with a fabrication artfully presented by local butchers, explore tasting stations featuring food prepared by local and national chefs, and enjoy cocktails, beer, wine and great conversation.
-We are grateful to the Savory Institute for Allan Savory's availability to kick-off this gathering with his provocative analysis and recommendations for more animals on the land, fewer animals in industrial confinement.
+Savory delivered his keynote address at 5:00 PM on Friday, June 20, 2014.
+Following the keynote, we gathered for a celebration of delicious food and community that reflected Slow Meat's goal of better meat, less.
+We honored Colorado bison with a fabrication artfully presented by local butchers, explored tasting stations featuring food prepared by local and national chefs, and enjoyed cocktails, beer, wine and great conversation.
+We are grateful to the Savory Institute for Allan Savory's availability to kick-off the gathering with his provocative analysis and recommendations for more animals on the land, fewer animals in industrial confinement.

 The Five Stages of Field to Fork

 Our current practices for maximizing the efficiency of animal agricultural production comes at a cost.
 We abandon common sense, traditional animal husbandry, land and water stewardship, animal welfare, nutrition, and taste.

 Policy experts and food system practitioners, together with Slow Food leaders from all over the USA, are gathering to identify practical points of intervention from field to fork.

 These facilitated discussions address how consumers and Slow Food USA communities can begin to turn the herd towards meat that is good, clean, and fair for all.